theniceguy8731/EKC-Hypothesis-Regression-Study/README.md

 </div>

 ##### Analysis Over Time
-- To quantify the effect of years on the the model we will consider a new dummy variable by the name time and set it's value to year-200 for that respective data point.
+- To quantify the effect of years on the model we will consider a new dummy variable by the name time and set its value to year-200 for that respective data point.
 - This will effectively set the values of outliers ranging from 0 to 18.
 - After this we will just run a regression to test the statistical significance of this variable.